Heruli: Possible Scandinavian origins

-Although contemporary records locate the Heruli first near the Sea of Azov, and later on the Middle Danube, their ultimate origins are traditionally sought in Scandinavia.
-The Heruli are thus commonly believed to have migrated from the Baltic Sea to the Black Sea before the 3rd century AD.
-In line with this, their Black Sea neighbours the Goths, and their Danubian neighbours Rugii, are both believed to have had their origins on the southern Baltic shore, and there are proposals that their ultimate origins were in Scandinavia.
-The idea that they came from regions near the Baltic is consistent with the fact that many of these peoples, such as the Goths, spoke Germanic languages, and these originated near the Baltic.
+Although the first clear contemporary records of the Heruli are either near the Sea of Azov in the 3rd century AD, or later on the Middle Danube, their ultimate origins have traditionally been sought in Scandinavia.
+The Heruli, or at least a part of them, are thus commonly believed to have migrated from the Baltic Sea to the Black Sea before the 3rd century.
+There is no record of this, or scholarly consensus, but their Black Sea neighbours the Goths, and their later Danubian neighbours the Rugii, are also both believed to have had their origins near the Baltic, and there are similar proposals that their ultimate origins were in Scandinavia.

-The source of the idea that such peoples specifically came from Scandinavia is the 6th century historian Jordanes, who was based in Constantinople.
-He believed that the Goths and Gepids both came from Scandinavia many centuries before his time, which he described as "like a workshop or even better the womb of nations" (quasi officina gentium aut certe velut vagina nationum).
-This narrative was extremely influential for later writers.
-Jordanes also made specific remarks concerning the Heruli, but these have been more difficult to interpret.
-He said that the Heruli had been driven out of their own settlements in Scandinavia by the Danes (Herulos propriis sedibus expulerunt).
-This is interpreted by various scholars in at least two different ways.
+A general idea that many non-Roman peoples in Europe had their ultimate origins in Scandinavia is derived from the 6th century historian Jordanes.
+He claimed that the Goths and Gepids both came from Scandinavia many centuries before his time, and he described it as being "like a workshop or even better the womb of nations" (quasi officina gentium aut certe velut vagina nationum).
+This narrative was very influential upon medieval writers, and modern scholars.
+Jordanes also specifically mentioned the Heruli in a discussion about Scandinavia, saying Heruli living there had been driven out of their own settlements in Scandinavia by the Danes (Herulos propriis sedibus expulerunt), although he does not specify when this happened.
+This is interpreted by modern scholars in at least two different ways.